-- The road network generally operates satisfactorily with no major delays. - All intersections in the study area perform at level of service E or better with the exception of Warringah Road/Forestville Avenue and Warringah Road/Wakehurst Parkway which are forecast to operate at level of service F. - Wakehurst Parkway/Aquatic Drive worsens, primarily due to the southbound traffic constrained to a single lane and additional traffic performing the right-turn from Aquatic Drive to Wakehurst Parkway. - Localised increased density is observed on the eastbound Warringah Road approach to Forestville Avenue and Starkey Street, the southbound Wakehurst Parkway approach to Aquatic Drive, and the Russell Avenue approach to Forest Way, compared to the Do Minimum scenario.
+- The road network generally operates satisfactorily with no major delays. - All intersections in the study area perform at level of service E or better with the exception of Warringah Road/Forestville Avenue and Warringah Road/Wakehurst Parkway which are forecast to operate at level of service F. - Wakehurst Parkway/Aquatic Drive worsens, primarily due to the southbound traffic constrained to a single lane. - Localised increased density is observed on the eastbound Warringah Road approach to Forestville Avenue and Starkey Street, the southbound Wakehurst Parkway, and the Russell Avenue approach to Forest Way, compared to the Do Minimum scenario.

-Figure 5.10: 2036 PM Project - density and level of service
+Figure 5-9: 2036 PM Do Minimum - density and level of service

-Figure 5.9: 2036 PM Do Minimum - density and level of service
+Figure 5-10: 2036 PM Project - density and level of service